-The Council does not generally invest in equity shares but does have holdings that cost £1 million in the Local Authority Mutual Investment Trust (LAMIT).
-The Council is consequently exposed to losses arising from movements in the prices of the units.
-The market risk associated is managed alongside interest rate risk This investment is valued at £945k with an impairment charged to Income and Expenditure of £18k for 2012/13.
+The Council does not generally invest in equity shares but does have holdings that cost £2 million in the Local Authority Mutual Investment Trust (LAMIT).
+The market risk associated is managed alongside interest rate risk.

 The Council does not invest in any other equity shares and therefore is not subject to equity price risk.